Click here to download our FREE Booklist of "100 Books by Women Everyone Should Read in Their Lifetime".

-The Tales of Genji is considered the world’s first modern novel.
+The Tale of Genji is considered the world’s first modern novel.

 It was written at the beginning of the 11th century by Murasaki Shibiku, a Japanese poet and lady-in-waiting at the Imperial court during the Heian period.

-Concentrating on the romantic life of Prince Genji, it doesn’t have a plot such as we would recognize today.
-But the story does have many elements of a modern novel, including a main character, a supporting cast, and complex characterization.
+Concentrating on the romantic life of Prince Genji, it doesn’t have a plot such as we would recognise today.
+But the story does have many elements of a modern novel, including a main character, a supporting cast, and complex characterisation.

-The significance of The Tales of Genji isn't just in the fact that it gave us the novel (which is impressive nonetheless.)
+The significance of The Tale of Genji isn't just in the fact that it gave us the novel (which is impressive nonetheless).

 It is also a book that is culturally significant depicting as it does court life and aristocracy in painstaking detail.

 Alongside that, The Tale of Genji is remarkable for another reason: Written by a woman primarily to entertain the ladies at court, it also reveals these women's views on many aspects of their lives and creates complex, fully-rounded, and often empowering visions of 11th-century womanhood.

 When you think about it - if Murasaki had never created this exceptional book, such enriching details of the lives of Japanese women of this time might never be known.